A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

-In particular, if $H_{ij}\neq 0$, then both $U_i^{(1)}$ and $U_j^{(1)}$ cannot be zero simultaneously which explains why the leading error order term for the solution of the system is $\varepsilon$ only.
-The takeaway is that model \MCH \ is always of order $1$ when the mean curvature is not null.
-This result motivates all the interest to use the model\NMNCH \ which is a second order model. \\
+We deduce from the above system that if $H_{ij}\neq 0$, then $U_i^{(1)}$ and $U_j^{(1)}$ cannot vanish both together which yields the important conclusion that the leading order error term for the solution of the system is no better than $\varepsilon$: the \MCH ~model is {\it always of order $1$} when the mean curvature is non zero.
+It justifies the interest of the \NMNCH ~model which is of second order. \\

 {\it Third order:}\\ At order \ordres{1}{\varepsilon^2} the inner system reads as